27-Feb-2017, 23:02 UT/GMT

 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in John Ellis' birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within John Ellis, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-At school he may respond far more positively to the personal relationships he is able to make with teachers and friends than to the actual subjects studied, for it is the inspiration of another person's interest and concern which allow him to develop his learning skills [...]
+A minor quarrel with a friend or a cool relationship with a disinterested teacher may be enough to send him into a tremendous sulk or even an "illness" which keeps him in bed and allows him to avoid meeting those who have inflicted hurt.
+He may also react rather dramatically [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
 The complete report provides a detailed description on 7-9 pages.The tension between the main characters in John Ellis' inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
-Instead of putting his considerable energy into prolonged tantrums and vociferous attempts to change the world around him, he quietly tests each situation first, digests the results, and uses every newly acquired nugget of experience to make sure he is not taken by surprise [...] [..]
-He may sometimes seem abrupt or unsociable to relatives or peers because he resists false pleasantness when he knows it isn't from the heart.
-John Ellis can be a harsh judge, for he will watch carefully with his intense gaze and proceed to "write off" those in whom he senses [...]
+And the next time something happens which seems unjust he is likely to have the wisdom to step out of the line of fire, or quietly accept the situation and make the best of it (or even turn it to his advantage).
+Because of this remarkable process of observation and acquisition [...] [..]
+John Ellis can be a harsh judge, for he will watch carefully with his intense gaze and proceed to "write off" those in whom he senses hypocrisy.
+He may therefore make more extraverted people feel uncomfortable at times, for he registers things which they themselves do not [...]
 Hidden traits [..]
-So of course magic is nonsense and there is no St. Nicholas and the "good guys" are a little tatty around the edges and do not always ride white horses.
-All this is very grownup.
-Yet secretly he yearns for a magic which will fill life with mystery and meaning, and he may [...]
+Thus it is important to ensure that there is encouragement for such imaginative outlets in the domestic environment, for John Ellis needs to have a place where his fantasies can be validated rather than contradicted by reality.
+The better adapted he is to external life, [...]
 IV.
 Emotional Needs and Patterns in Relationships

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future